 Alzheimer’s disease (AHLZ-high-merz) is a brain disorder characterized by progressive brain cell failure.
 It is the most common form of dementia, which is a family of diseases that leads to the inability to function normally in daily living activities.
-As Alzheimer’s disease advances, it affects memory, as well as learning, reasoning and communication skills.
-In the latter stages, personality and behavior may be altered, including bouts of paranoia, suspicion, delusion, and hallucinations.
+As Alzheimer’s disease advances, it affects memory, as well as learning, reasoning, and communication skills.
+In the latter stages, personality and behavior are usually altered, including bouts of paranoia, suspicion, delusion, and hallucinations.
 In the final stage of Alzheimer’s disease, total care is needed due to loss of motor skills as brain function declines.
-Alzheimer’s is ultimately a fatal disease if it runs full course.
+Alzheimer’s is ultimately a fatal disease if it runs the full course.

-It is important to understand that Alzheimer’s disease is not a normal part of aging.
+It is important to understand that Alzheimer’s disease is not a normal part of aging even though many doctors will say differently.
 Studies have estimated that perhaps 10% of people over age 65 have Alzheimer’s disease, with the percentage increasing to 50% for those over age 85.
-Currently Alzheimer’s disease is at epidemic proportions, with 5.4 million Americans — including one in eight people aged 65 and over — living with Alzheimer’s disease, according to the Alzheimer’s Association’s 2011 Alzheimer’s Disease Facts and Figures.
+Currently, Alzheimer’s disease is at epidemic proportions, with 5.4 million Americans — including one in eight people aged 65 and over — living with Alzheimer’s disease, according to the Alzheimer’s Association’s 2011 Alzheimer’s Disease Facts and Figures.
 While much research is being done, the cause for Alzheimer’s disease has yet to be determined, and there is no known cure.
 However, there are treatments and interventions that have shown promise, especially during the early stages of the disease.